alialsawad/coolshop-backend/README.md

 - Receives as input the path to a CSV file to be imported
 - A column number in which to search
-- And a search key to validate against
+- A search key to validate against

 The script must be invoked in this way (example in PHP):